Generating Executable Action Plans with Environmentally-Aware Language Models: RESULTS

 \subsubsection{Ablation over Translation LMs}

-We follow the ablation design of Huang et al., 2022 \cite{huang2022language} and ablate over 2 different sized models from Sentense BERT and Sentence RoBERTa \cite{Devlin2019BERTPO, Reimers2019SentenceBERTSE, Liu2019RoBERTaAR} using GPT2-large as the Planning LM (Table \ref{ablate_translate}).
-We noticed that larger translation LMs created more accurate, but shorter programs.
-We speculate that larger models may create more meaningful embeddings for actions and objects and thus better guide the Planning LM to correct actions; however they are harsher towards planning LM outputs and thus cause the action plans to terminate faster.
+We also explored using different size models of Sentence BERT and Sentence RoBERTa \cite{Devlin2019BERTPO, Reimers2019SentenceBERTSE, Liu2019RoBERTaAR} for the Translation LM, fixing \texttt{GPT2-large} as the Planning LM (Table \ref{ablate_translate}).
+We found that larger translation LMs (\texttt{stsb-bert-large}, \texttt{stsb-roberta-large}, \texttt{all-roberta-large-v1}) created better performing and slightly shorter action plans compared to smaller model variants (\texttt{stsb-bert-base}, \texttt{stsb-roberta-base}).
+We speculate that larger models may create more meaningful embeddings for actions and objects and thus better guide the Planning LM to correct actions; however they are harsher towards planning LM outputs that don't effectively match any atomic action step and thus caused the action plans to terminate faster.